stimulusreflex/stimulus_reflex/docs/guide/persistence.md

 If no key exists, it will evaluate the block, store the value for that key and return the value in one convenient, atomic action.
 Bam!

-If you're planning to do more than set an initial simple value for the fetch default, it's good idiomatic Ruby to move to the `do..end` form of block declaration:
+If you're planning to do more than set an initial value for the fetch default, it's good idiomatic Ruby to move to the `do..end` form of block declaration:

 ::: code-group
 ```html [fortune.html.erb]